some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

 The server shall use the IPv4 Endpoint Option with Offer Service entries to signal the endpoints it serves the service on.
-That is upto one UDP endpoint and upto one TCP endpoint.
+That is up to one UDP endpoint and up to one TCP endpoint.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_850